Entropic convergence and the linearized limit for the Boltzmann equation with external force: The linearized limit with external force

-One reason to choose this form is that formally, $N_{\epsilon} \to 1$ as $\epsilon \to 0 $; thus, the normalizing factor will conveniently disappear from all algebraic expression considered in this limit.
-Another reason is that ones wish to simplify the specific encounters during some subsequence estimates.
-Of course, the main results are independent of this choice of normalization.
+One reason to pick this form is that formally, $N_{\epsilon} \to 1$ when $\epsilon \to 0 $; hence conveniently, the normalizing factor will disappear from every algebraic expression taken into consideration in such limit.
+Another reason is the simplification of the details included in some later estimations.
+Our primary findings, of course, are not affected by this specific normalization choice.
+Provided this selection \eqref{normalization}, we let